fluteds/batch/readme.md

 - Connect Poco Buds - Connects to Poco Buds Pro x Genshin Impact
 - Connect AirPods - Connects to AirPod Pros
 - Connect Sony - Connects to Sony WH-1000XM4
-- Copy - Copies all batch, AHK and PS1 files to `C:/Batch-New` to simply `cd` and run the script like a bin folder
+- Copy - Copies all batch, AHK and PS1 files to `C:/Batch-New` to simply `cd` and run the script like a "bin" folder

 ## Powershell Scripts

-- List News - Lists recent news from an RSS feed
+- List News - Lists recent news headlines from an RSS feed
 - Open Default Browser - Opens the default browser [(source)](https://github.com/fleschutz/PowerShell)
 - Open Flightradar24 - Opens Flightradar24 in the default browser
 - Open Lightning Map - Shows the live Lightning Map in the default browser